Introduction to the Particle Editor

 To get you started, some of the essential particle effects are provided in the assets\particles folder, including 3D simulations.

 The particles folder is only available if the GameSDK Sample Project is downloaded and added to the current project folder.
-Please see the CRYENGINE Marketplace for more information.
+Please see the Asset Database for more information.

 If you click on the particle in the Particle Editor's Asset Browser, you’ll see how it’s built in the Effect Graph.
 The box shaped container shown in the image below is called a Component, and each element in this Component is called a Feature.
 In the default Component, the Feature Render:Sprites is what’s responsible for actually generating that rectangle which is our current particle.
 Sprites are just one type of entities you can spawn in a particle, but this is the one you’ll probably use more than any other.

 As you’ll see, particles can get very, very complicated, with many Components, Features, and Modifiers to dynamically trigger Components and change values during the life of the particle.

 We will explain these elements further in this tutorial; but for now, let's take a look at the Particle Editor interface.

 If you click on a Component’s title bar or any of its Features in the Effect Graph panel, you’ll see its properties in the Inspector panel.